 Film characters often become instantly recognisable through their props.
 Think Indiana Jones’s hat and bullwhip.
-These two props serve as an extension of this characters personality, and help him become recognisable instantly.
+These two props serve as an extension of this character's personality and help him become recognisable instantly.

 This is often overlooked, but props can help ensure the safety of actors.
-A fake knife of gun can look just as intimidating as the real thing when done well, and don’t put actors in any immediate threat.
+A fake knife or gun can look just as intimidating as the real thing when done well, and don’t put actors in any immediate threat.